thebrettd/JavaSweeper/README.md

 >Solved 63017 games
 >Win percentage: 63.017

+This algorithm has a time complexity of o(n^2) where n is the size of the grid and a space complexity of o(n).

 The solver loops through the following phases

 #### Click a random square and pray.